shaina-12/Data-Structures-And-Algorithms-Codes/README.md

 # Data-Structures-And-Algorithms-Codes

-This repository is developed as a helping guide for coding questions.
+This repository is developed as a helping guide for solving coding questions.
 I hopw you will like it.